 almost invisible black border is now fixed (refs #10908, #8538)

-#1 Updated by Mathieu Pellerin - nIRV about 5 years ago
+#1 Updated by Mathieu Pellerin - nIRV over 5 years ago

 Well, the problem wasn't at all with the border size value.